Interpreting Neural Policies with Disentangled Tree Representations

-Note that there may be correlation across decision paths, i.e., $P(\mathcal{P}_i,\mathcal{P}_j)\neq P(\mathcal{P}_i)P(\mathcal{P}_j)$ for $i\neq j$.
-For example, one decision path corresponding to a logic program of the robot moving forward at high speed has correlation to another decision path for moving forward at low speed.
-Such a situation may occur because a neuron of a policy can learn arbitrary behaviors.
-However, this leads to a non-orthogonal ground-truth factor set and can be undesired since high correlations of a neuron to multiple ground-truth factors (e.g., $I[z^i;\mathcal{P}_i]$ and $I[z^i;\mathcal{P}_j]$ are large) can result from not only entanglement of the neuron but also the correlation between factors (e.g., $I[\mathcal{P}_i;\mathcal{P}_j]$ is large).
-Hence, this urges the need to calibrate mutual information for computing disentanglement measure.
+\textbf{B. Mutual Information Gap.} Inspired by \citep{chen2018isolating,locatello2019challenging}, we integrate the notion of mutual information in our framework to extend disentanglement measures for unsupervised learning to policy learning.
+Specifically, while previous literature assumes known ground-truth factors for disentanglement such as object types, viewing angles, etc., there is no straightforward equivalence in neural policies since the emergent behaviors or strategies are unknown a priori.
+To this end, we propose to leverage the decision path sets to construct pseudo-ground-truth factors $\mathcal{M}_{dp}= \bigcup_{i\in \mathcal{I}}\{\mathcal{P}_k^i\}_{k=1}^{K^i}=\{\mathcal{P}_k\}_{k=1}^K$.
+Note that there may be a correlation across decision paths, i.e., $P(\mathcal{P}_i,\mathcal{P}_j)\neq P(\mathcal{P}_i)P(\mathcal{P}_j)$ for $i\neq j$.
+For example, one decision path corresponding to a logic program of the robot moving forward at high speed has a correlation to another decision path for moving forward at low speed.
+This may occur because a neuron of a policy can learn arbitrary behaviors.
+However, this leads to a non-orthogonal ground-truth factor set and can be undesirable since high correlations of a neuron to multiple ground-truth factors (e.g., $I[z^i;\mathcal{P}_i]$ and $I[z^i;\mathcal{P}_j]$ are large) can result from not only entanglement of the neuron but also the correlation between factors (e.g., $I[\mathcal{P}_i;\mathcal{P}_j]$ is large).
+Hence, this urges the need to calibrate mutual information for computing disentanglement measures.
 We start by adapting the Mutual Information Gap (MIG) \citep{chen2018isolating} to our framework: